Subdermal Contraceptive Implants: An Overview

-The use of contraceptive implants has increased in recent years because far from having negative effects, they offer many advantages:
+Their use has seen an increase in recent years since they offer many advantages:

-- They are discreet, and only the woman is aware that she has it.
+- They’re discreet, and only the woman is aware that she has it.

 - They can be used while breastfeeding.

-- It’s not necessary to remember to take a pill each day.
+- You don’t have to remember to take a pill every day.

-- They offer a continuous and long-lasting method of contraception without resorting to sterilization.
+- They’re a continuous and long-lasting contraception method.
+Also, they’re an alternative to sterilization.

 What are the disadvantages of contraceptive implants?

-For the majority of women the contraceptive implant causes some side effects while your body adapts to it.
+For the majority of women, the contraceptive implant causes some side effects while their body adapts to it.

-These tend to disappear with time, however, and don’t present a danger to your health.
+However, they tend to disappear with time and don’t present a danger to your health.

-On the other hand, some women may have unwanted side effects, which are a sign that this method is not the most suitable for your body.
+Still, some women may have unwanted side effects, which may be a sign that they’re not the most suitable for their body.

 When and how do you remove the implant?

-This procedure only takes a few minutes, although that is a little longer than the time it takes to insert.
+This procedure only takes a few minutes, although that’s a little longer than the time it takes to insert.

 Where can you get a subdermal contraceptive implant?

-To obtain this method of contraception, it’s essential that you first talk to your doctor in detail about its pros and cons.
+To get an implant, it’s important that you first talk to your doctor about its pros and cons.

-Are you interested?
-Talk with a specialist you trust, clarify any doubts, and make a decision based on the results of your check-up.
+So, are you interested?
+Talk with a specialist you trust, clear any doubts, and make a decision based on the results of your check-up.